 Lewis Army Museum, Military museum at Joint Base Lewis-McChord, Washington, US.

-The building was constructed in 1918 as a shelter for soldiers and was acquired by the US military in 1921.
-It has served as a repository for documenting regional military history ever since.
+The building was constructed in 1918 as a shelter for soldiers and taken over by the US military in 1921.
+Since then it has served as a place to collect and document the military history of the region.

 The community of curious travelers